If you’re looking for the best Pennsylvania state parks for camping, scenery, and dog-friendly hiking adventures, this list is a great place to start!

 Make it past milepost 2 on the LHHT for a scenic river overlook, then hike back to Falls City Pub for a cold brew on their dog-friendly deck.

-Cowans Gap is right off the turnpike between Breezewood & Harrisburg, and has some of the most scenic campground RV spots you will ever find!
+Why we love it: Cowans Gap is right off the turnpike between Breezewood and Harrisburg, and has some of the most scenic campground RV spots you will ever find!
 There are a few really good pull-through spots along the lake, and the bath houses are very clean.

-The hiking is challenging & diverse.
+The hiking is challenging and diverse.
 You can create several different loops on the trails and move from tall forest to rocky field to scenic overlook in just a few miles!

 Cowans Gap is also WILD.
 In one hike alone we saw deer, three snakes (including a copperhead!), an enormous snakeskin, and a giant pile of bear poop!